HydroCouple/openswmm.gui/docs/reference/special-dialogs.md

 - Infiltration Method.

 Explanations of these properties can be found in the Subcatchment Properties topic.

 These default properties for a particular subcatchment can be modified later on by using the Property Editor.

+[tip]
-[icon_tip]Changing the Infiltration Method and its default parameters for an existing project will affect all subcatchments that were assigned the previous Infiltration Method.
+Changing the Infiltration Method and its default parameters for an existing project will affect all subcatchments that were assigned the previous Infiltration Method.
 See the description of Infiltration Model for the General Simulation Options dialog for details.

 ### Reporting Options Dialog {#reporting_options_dialog}

 The Reporting Options dialog is used to select individual subcatchments, nodes, and links that will have detailed time series results saved for viewing after a simulation has been run.
 The default for new projects is that all objects will have detailed results saved for them.
 It is also used to select what optional material appears in the Status Report and whether time series results consist of point value (the default) or values averaged over a reporting time step.

 The dialog contains three tabbed pages - one each for subcatchments, nodes, and links.
 It is a stay-on-top form which means that you can select items directly from the Study Area Map or Project Browser while the dialog remains visible.

 To include an object in the set that is reported on: